Mike Garcia | |

 Garcia was born in Granada Hills, California, and educated at Saugus High School, the United States Naval Academy, and Georgetown University.
 He served in the U.S. Navy from 1998 to 2012, participating in multiple combat missions during the Iraq War.
 Following his active duty in the Navy he worked at Raytheon Intelligence & Space.

 Garcia has faced and defeated Democratic nominee Christy Smith in all three of his successful elections: the 2020 special election held to fill the vacancy caused by Representative Katie Hill's resignation; the 2020 general election, when he won his first full term; and the 2022 general election, when he won his second term.
-Due to redistricting, Garcia represents the new 27th district in the 118th United States Congress.
+Garcia had initially represented California's 25th congressional district, but the district was renumbered as the 27th district following 2020 redistricting cycle.

 Mike Garcia was born on April 24, 1976, in Granada Hills, California, a suburb of Los Angeles, to parents who had immigrated from Mexico in 1959.[4]
 In 1994, he graduated from Saugus High School and earned a Bachelor of Science in political science, graduating in the top 3% of his class, from the United States Naval Academy after being nominated by Representative Buck McKeon.[5]
 In 1998, he earned a Master of Arts in national security policy studies from Georgetown University.[6][7]